rushmetra/DSS-LojaDeReparacoes/README.md

 rui -> 12345

 ## Menus:
-Choose the option by inserting its number.
+Choose the option by inserting it's number.